Learn how to spot deceptive requests online and take recommended steps to help protect your Gmail and Google Account.

-- People you trust, like a friend, family member, or person from work.
+- People you trust, such as a friend, family member or person from work.
 Scammers often use social media and publicly available information to make their messages more realistic and convincing.
-To find out if the message is authentic, contact your friend, family member, or colleague directly.
+To find out if the message is authentic, contact your friend, family member or colleague directly.
 Use the contact info you normally use to communicate with them.

-- Authority figures, like tax collectors, banks, law enforcement, or health officials.
+- Authority figures, such as tax collectors, banks, law enforcement or health officials.
 Scammers often pose as authority figures to request payment or sensitive personal information.
 To find out if the message is authentic, contact the relevant authority directly.

 Tip: Beware of scams related to COVID-19, which are increasingly common.
 Learn more about tips to avoid COVID-19 scams.